Germinating the seeds

 Climate -- The plant comes from a mild climate, without extremes in temperatures.
 It reportedly has handled temperatures up to 100 degrees F, but it is happiest below 90 degrees F (32°C).
 It can probably survive a few degrees of frost, but i recommend protecting it from all frost, especially the first year.

 The humidity should be above about 40%.
 Indoors, if the humidity is too low, consider using an ultrasonic room

 humidifier, sold at home-improvement stores and some thrift shops.

 It's normal for older leaves to occasionally turn yellow and drop, but if it seems excessive, the soil may be too dry down in the root zone.
-If you're sure the roots are moist enought, the plant may need more fertilizer, particularly nitrogen.
-Keep in mind the plant normally drops its leaves each winter when exposed to cool temperatures.
+If you're sure the roots are moist enough, the plant may need more fertilizer, particularly nitrogen.
+Keep in mind the plant normally drops some or all of its leaves each winter when exposed to cool temperatures.

 Transplanting -- When your plants are 2 months old, you may transfer them to a larger pot.
 Water the soil first, and

 avoid letting the soil ball break apart, which can damage the roots.
 After transplanting, avoid packing the soil down, and give no direct sun or liquid fertilizer the

 Strange Wonderful Things